-The main symptoms of sunburn is a burning “rash”.
+The main symptoms of sunburn is a burning “rash.”
 The skin usually reddens, dries up and peels off.
 Yet, for sun poisoning, the symptoms are a bit more severe.
-There is usually swelling, large blisters begin to form, one develops a headache or a fever, one is prone to dizziness and nausea, can get rapid pulse, and can get dehydrated.
+There is usually swelling, large blisters begin to form, one develops a headache or a fever, is prone to dizziness and nausea, can get a rapid pulse, and can get dehydrated.

 Watch out for Polymorphous Light Eruption (PMLE).

 Yes, this name is quite a handful, but it’s very important to know what to do when one suspects they have it.
-This is usually common when someone’s skin reacts to the sun, after them not being used to the intense sunlight.
-This mostly affects children, and fair-skinned people who live in northern climates.
-Usually, one can see they have PMLE if they see their arms, hands, neck, chest of lower legs, getting small dots forming into a rash.
-Just 20 minutes of light exposure can actually trigger the problem, and they usually anywhere from half and hour to an hour, to a few days later!
+This is usually common when someone’s skin reacts to the sun after them not being used to the intense sunlight.
+This mostly affects children and fair-skinned people who live in northern climates.
+Usually, one can see they have PMLE if they see their arms, hands, neck, chest or lower legs, getting small dots forming into a rash.
+Just 20 minutes of light exposure can actually trigger the problem, and they usually anywhere from half an hour to an hour, to a few days later!
 It’s a delayed ration, tricky, tricky!

 What are the symptoms of PMLE?